New Xbox release date and what to expect from Microsoft's next console

 According to an internal email seen by Windows Central, Bond said: “It's been nearly six months since we came together as an organization.
 Our collective achievements in that timeframe are tremendous.
 Everyone should feel incredibly proud of what we've achieved and excited about the opportunities ahead.
 We are moving full speed ahead on our next-generation hardware, focused on delivering the biggest technological leap ever in a generation.”

-Bond confirmed that Xbox has “formed a new team dedicated to game preservation, important to all of us at Xbox and the industry itself”.
+Bond confirmed Xbox has “formed a new team dedicated to game preservation, important to all of us at Xbox and the industry itself”.

 “We are building on our strong history of delivering backwards compatibility to our players, and we remain committed to bringing forward the amazing library of Xbox games for future generations of players to enjoy,” Bond said.